sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/05_switch_expression.md

 If this switch were an expression, then default would be needed because a switch expression is required to be exhaustive.

-because each case increases the value of a different variable, it would not be possible to transform this switch into an expression.
+Because each case increases the value of a different variable, it would not be possible to transform this switch into an expression.

 > [!Note]
 you cannot mix arrow cases with traditional, colon cases in the same switch.
 You must choose one or the other.